 Now, you must be wondering how many blogs can you possibly write about your product or service?
 The key is to write about topics related to your product or service.
 For example, if you are a mattress retailer, you can write about how sleep improves productivity or how beauty sleep can help remove wrinkles.
 Two different tangents but yet, your product can make a difference.

 – Video Content

 As you can see from the graph, video content seems to be the most consumed form of content compared to any other medium.
 Many businesses invest in informational videos regarding their product and unique ways to reach their audience.
+How to do video content marketing is key to your overall marketing strategy today.
 This could be from amazingly shot videos to using humor to capture their customer’s attention.
-With a platform like YouTube with over 2.3 billion users worldwide, the possibilities are limitless.
+With a platform like YouTube that is accessed by over 2.3 billion worldwide users every month, the possibilities are limitless.
 What’s more?
-61% of people said that their purchase decision came from watching vlogs on YouTube.
+68% of people said that their purchase decision came from watching videos on YouTube.
 That’s an incredible business opportunity right there!

 – Social Media Posts

 Social media is often spread across several platforms and is one medium that has completely transformed marketing and business communication.
 It has given companies, which did not have the resources to invest in expensive TV ads an opportunity to reach target audiences of their choice at a fraction of the cost.

 However, social media is quite competitive in itself.
 A unique tone and a strong brand personality will entice people to follow your business, like your content, and purchase your products.
 There are about 4.33 billion active users on social media every day.
 That figure should get every content marketer excited.